keegoid-nr/useful-scripts/kubernetes/sjm/README.md

-# SJM Scripts
+# SJM Job Throughput Analyzer

 ![Language](https://img.shields.io/badge/language-Shell%20Script-green.svg)

-This directory contains scripts for analyzing and manipulating logs related to the Synthetics Job Manager (SJM).
+This directory contains a script for analyzing Synthetics Job Manager (SJM) logs to calculate job throughput and track the full lifecycle of heavyweight jobs that use the "parking lot."

 ---

 ## `parking-lot-jobs.sh`

-This script helps assess if jobs are making their way through the job manager's "parking lot."
-It does this by comparing the number of **jobs put into the lot**, **jobs retrieved by runtime pods**, **jobs that time out**, and **jobs submitted to New Relic**.
-This is useful for diagnosing scenarios where jobs are submitted but never completed.
+This script provides a detailed analysis of the SJM job funnel to measure the throughput of jobs successfully processed by the parking lot.
+It tracks and groups the lifecycle stages for both heavyweight and lightweight jobs to identify potential bottlenecks or discrepancies.

 ### Features

+- **Grouped Funnel Tracking**: The output is organized into clear "Heavyweight" and "Lightweight" sections to easily compare the lifecycle of different job types.
+- **Parking Lot Focus**: Precisely measures the flow of heavyweight jobs by comparing how many are put into the lot versus how many are successfully retrieved.
+- **Throughput Calculation**: Measures the rate of successfully retrieved heavyweight jobs (`200 OK`) in jobs per minute.
 - **Time-Series Analysis**: Splits the log file's duration into a configurable number of intervals for granular analysis.
 - **Multi-Format Log Parsing**: Handles multiple log line and timestamp formats in a single pass.
-- **Full Lifecycle Tracking**: Monitors four types of events:
-    1. **Parking Lot Entry**: Counts `Putting job...` informational log lines.
-    2. **Parking Lot Timeout**: Counts `A job was not removed...` error log lines.
-    3. **Job Retrieval**: Tracks `GET` requests from runtime pods for `script_api` and `script_browser` jobs.
-    4. **Job Submission**: Tracks `POST` requests to `/api/v1/submit/job` where results are sent to New Relic.
-- **Rate Calculation**: Calculates the jobs submitted per minute for each interval and as an overall average.
-- **Detailed Summaries**: Provides both per-interval breakdowns and a final, overall summary of the entire log file.
-- **Verbose Debug Mode**: Includes a `--verbose` flag to print detailed, line-by-line processing information for easy verification.
+- **Verbose Debug Mode**: Includes a `--verbose` flag for detailed, line-by-line processing information.

 ### Prerequisites